borovin/validate-data/README.md

 ```

 ```
-const validateData = require('../index');
+const validateData = require('@basket/validate-data');

 const data = {a: -1};

 const negativeValidator = function(value){
     if (value < 0) {
-        return 'a should be positive number';
+        return 'value should be positive number';
     }
 };

 const rangeValidator = function(value){
     if (value < 0 || value > 10) {
-        return 'a should be in range from 0 to 10';
+        return 'value should be in range from 0 to 10';
     }
 };